Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Do not let your child or your child’s siblings or friends touch or play with the bar or pins.

 Clean around the pins carefully.
 Watch for signs of infection (swelling, redness, pus or white fluid, warmth around the pins, fever, or chills).

-Call the doctor or surgeon if your child has any of these symptoms while the fixation is in place or after it is removed:
+Call the healthcare provider or surgeon if your child has any of these symptoms while the fixation is in place or after it is removed: